-Retail contributes approximately £7bn of business rates annually to the Treasury – nearly a quarter of all business rate receipts, and far more than any other industry and disproportionate to our six per cent share of the economy (Gross Value Added).
+Retail contributes approximately £7 billion of business rates annually– nearly a quarter of all business rate receipts, and far more than any other industry and disproportionate to our six per cent share of the economy (Gross Value Added).
 Property tax as a proportion of total taxation is nearly 13 per cent in the UK – twice the EU average.
 A lower level of property taxation that is competitive compared to other OECD and European countries would encourage growth in local communities across the country.

 MORE TO DO

 While we have indeed achieved a lot, we have not got all that we were seeking.
 Going forward, we remain committed to progressing fundamental reform as well as improving upon the Check, Challenge and Appeal system and ensuring new requirements for ratepayers are workable and effectively achieve three-yearly revaluations.